 Jeff Goldblum was born on 22nd October 1952.
 He appeared in Annie Hall.

 Tony Roberts was born 22nd October 1977.
 He appeared in Annie Hall, Stardust Memories, A Midsummer Night’s Sex Comedy, Hannah And Her Sisters and Radio Days.
 He also appeared in Play It Again, Sam and Sounds From A Town I Love.

 5 Films (And A TV Show)… A series where we recommend films referenced, inspired, influenced or generally like a certain Woody Allen film, from his first to his latest.
 All picks are subjective – let the arguments begin!
-Radio Days is one of our personal favourite Woody Allen films.
-It’s a pleasure from start to […]
+Don’t Drink The Water is one of Woody Allen’s least known, and least seen films.
+Produced for […]